adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/teaser/v1/teaser/README.md

 8. `./jcr:description` - defines the value of the teaser description
 9. `./descriptionFromPage` - defines whether or not the description value is taken from the linked page
 10. `./id` - defines the component HTML ID attribute.
+11. `./titleType` - stores the value for this title's HTML element type

 ### Extending the Teaser Component
 When extending the Teaser component by using `sling:resourceSuperType`, developers need to define the `imageDelegate` property for